MarcusGrass/MarcusGrass.github.io/pages/projects/RustKbd.md

 That made some sense to me, I figure either the rows or columns should be PullUp while the other is PullDown.
 This did not produce any reasonable results either.
-At this point, I had written some debug-code which scanned all GPIO-pins and printed if their state changed, and I was mashing keyboard buttons.
+At this point, I had written some debug-code which scanned all GPIO-pins and printed if their state changed, and I was mashing keyboard buttons with strange output as a result.

 I was getting frustrated with non-progress and decided to look into QMK, there's a lot of `__weak__`-linkage, the [abstract class of C](https://en.wikipedia.org/wiki/Weak_symbol), so actually following the code in QMK can be difficult, which is why I hadn't browsed it in more depth earlier.

 But I did find the problem.
-All pins, rows and columns, should be pulled `high` (PullUp), then the column that should be checked is set `low`, and all rows are checked, if any row goes `low` then the switch connecting the checked column and that row is being pressed.
+All pins, rows and columns, should be pulled `high` (PullUp), then the column that should be checked is set `low`, and then all rows are checked, if any row goes `low` then the switch connecting the checked column and that row is being pressed.
 In other words:

 Set `col0` to `low`, if `row0` is still `high`, switch `0, 0` top-left for example, is not pressed.